 Emily has worked at Camp Ernst since 2015, waking up each day to help kids learn about hard work, compassion, and patience through working with the horses.
 She graduated from NKU with a degree in Psychology and previously worked as a veterinary assistant.
 Her favorite parts of working at camp are creating equine education programs and getting to know our camp families, especially at family camp.
 Emily loves to stay busy and lives for camp lunches in the dining hall, especially Dino Nugs Day!
 Emily is quick to laugh and has never met a stranger, so please stop by the Rockin’ E Ranch and say hello!

 Javier grew up in Mexico City and came to the United States more than 30 years ago.
 He famously ran “Javier’s Mexican Restaurant” in downtown Cincinnati, where his mole sauce and friendship were second-to-none, and also was a cook with Cincinnati Public Schools before joining our camp team in 2019.
 He loves working with the crew in summer and has taught hundreds of teenagers how to wash dishes!
-Javier has a son in college and a daughter about to graduate high school, plus a Chocolate Lab named Coco.
+Javier has a son and a daughter in college, plus a Chocolate Lab named Coco.
 Javier enjoys staying active playing soccer and taking walks around camp.
 He’s got a story for everything so he fits in perfectly here!

 Matt started working at camp in 2019 but has been part of the Y for most of his life, having grown up in Leader’s Club.
 Prior to working at camp he was an audio visual tech.
 Making camp look beautiful and the switch to working outdoors is Matt’s favorite part of his job.
 He enjoys the camaraderie of the camp community, and when taking a break from the lawnmower, Matt can be found snacking on some Orange Chicken in Javier’s kitchen.
 Matt lives in Newport with his wife and two children, and their gecko and dog.